 First, on the source Linux host, exit from Thunderbird if it is running.

 There are a number of ways to do the copy but I like the easiest.
-I use secure copy (scp) to copy the entire ~/.thunderbird directory to your home directory on the new computer.
+I use secure copy (scp) over the network to perform a copy of the entire ~/.thunderbird directory to your home directory on the new computer.
 Another option would be to first copy the ~/.thunderbird directory to a thumb drive and then from the thumb drive to your home directory on the new computer.

 Select the profile